 “I thought the .mobi domain was a bad idea.
 I still do.”
 (Sir Time Berners-Lee)

-Nevertheless, W3C are actively working with promoters of DotMobi in an effort to standardise development of websites intended specifically for mobile devices.
+Nevertheless, W3C is actively working with promoters of DotMobi in an effort to standardise development of websites intended specifically for mobile devices.

 Building to a specific device – as DotMobi encourages – has immediate attractions.
 Websites can be tailored to the mobile environment.
 Content optimised for small screens.
 Delivery and interaction will be far swifter without extraneous markup.
 And, importantly, the user experience will likely be far more enjoyable because the type of content will be geared to user expectations.